goatandsheep/accessible-events/index.md

 If you are an event organizer, please try to have the following available or ask those who sign up if they require them:

+- Strategy to ask people if they have needs before the event
 - Quiet room (could be a sleeping room)
-- Strategy to ask people if they have needs before the event
+- Baby feeding room
-- Working escalators / elevators if there are events on multiple floors, strategies if they aren't working, reliability index
+- Escalators/elevators/ramps if there are events/washrooms on multiple floors/steps/stages/podiums
-- Contact escalator / elevator companies and ask them to collect data on reliability
+- Contact escalator/elevator companies and ask them to collect data on reliability
-- If transportation is not available, subsidizing people to come by their own means
+- If you are subsidizing transportation, such as a bus, ensure it is accessible or make available subsidies for people to come by their own means
-- Availability to book parking ahead of time
+- Bookable parking spots closer to the entrance
-- Availability to request caption typists
+- Caption typists
-- People should be able to book seating at the front of the room (even requiring glasses is a disability)
+- Bookable seating at the front of the room (even requiring glasses is a disability)
-- Ability to join remotely
-- VR headsets for people with visual impairments
-- People should be able to request ramps
+- Remote attendance
-- People should be able to request high toilets
+- High toilets
-- If people are sitting on a stage / podium, make sure it is ramped and has a back so people don't fall
+- Make sure stages have a ledge so people in wheelchairs don't roll off

+If you are accommodating someone's needs, make sure you have an alternative for if (and when) things are no longer available, including people finishing special food or escalators stop working.
 Please contribute any missing accommodations [through our form](https://goo.gl/forms/NIj3MaOZO169sHWJ3).